Configure PyCharm and Neovim to ensure your develpment environment is consistent and your code style matches, regardless of which editor your choose.

 Configure Neovim

-Instead of pylsp (which is heavier), the ideal solution is to use the new ruff server.
+Instead of pylsp (which is heavier), the ideal solution is to use the new Ruff server.

 Let’s add the following sections to our init.vim: